Painting Equipment - Finishing Techniques

 Reciprocators and anthropomorphic robots, alternatives to manual spraying

-In the woodworking sector, on the other side of those who promote the manual manufacture of objects, there are those who are irrevocably won over by the technical side, by machines using the latest technology.
+In the field of woodworking, on the other side of those who promote the manual manufacture of objects, there are those who are hopelessly won over by the technical side, by machines using the latest technology.
 This is also the case in wood finishing.
-Unlike those who apply oil or wax with a brush, cloth or trowel, they prefer modern finishing materials applied with the most advanced systems.
-In the case of spraying, the complexity of the guns is determined by the complexity of the technologies, how 'manual' or automated they are.
-There are simple guns for simple technologies, but also reciprocators or anthropomorphic robots when the technologies are more dependent on machines than humans.
-I propose to talk about these spraying systems, about their choice according to performance, but also according to the needs of the plant.
+In contrast to those who apply oil or wax with a brush, a rag or a brush, they prefer modern finishing materials applied with the most advanced systems.
+In the case of spraying, the complexity of the guns is determined by the complexity of the technologies, how "manual" or automated they are.
+There are simple guns for simple technologies, but also reciprocators or anthropomorphic robots when the technologies are more machine-dependent than human-dependent.
+It is about these spray systems that I propose to talk about, about their choice according to their performance, but also according to the needs of the factory.

 Spray finishing lines

-In automatic systems the parts to be finished pass at a calculated and constant speed through the right of one or more guns.
-They are called finishing lines and comprise several operations that are done automatically by machines.
-Basically it is a system that transports the parts (conveyor belt, chain), moving them automatically from one operation to another (sanding, grinding, varnishing, drying).
+In automatic systems the parts to be finished pass at a calculated and constant speed past one or more guns.
+They are called finishing lines and comprise several operations that are done automatically, with the help of machines.
+It is basically a system that transports the workpieces (conveyor belt, chain), moving them automatically from one operation to another (sanding, roughing, lacquering, drying).

-The making of these lines depends on the shape of the objects to be finished.
-In the case of smaller objects or dismountable furniture, conveyor belts are used on which the components are placed and varnishing is done with guns mounted in an enclosure through which the belt passes.
+The realization of these lines depends on the shape of the objects to be finished.
+In the case of smaller objects or removable furniture, conveyor belts are used on which the components are placed and varnishing is done with guns mounted in an enclosure through which the belt passes.
 We have already talked about this type of finishing linesso I won't insist.

-However, there are also larger objects that cannot be lacquered on such lines (fitted chairs, windows), in which case chains are used to hang the objects.
-Varnishing is done when the object reaches the point where the application system is located.
+However, there are also larger objects that cannot be varnished on such lines (mounted chairs, windows), in which case chains are used to hang the objects.
+Varnishing is done as soon as the object reaches the point where the application system is located.

 reciprocal